MarleeG/AdvancedTriviaGame/README.md

 # AdvancedTriviaGame

 Are you a true Family Guy Fan?
-Answer all the questions correctly and find out!
+Answer all the questions correctly within the given amount of time and find out!

 ## Built With